We offer the best tips for growing sweet potatoes when vegetable gardening!

-Start out growing sweet potatoes from purchased slips or sprout your own.
+Start out sweet potatoes from purchased slips or sprout your own.

 Begin sprouting slips 6 to 8 weeks before planting outdoors.